-Gains accruing or arising to a foreign investor are regarded as long-term capital gains if unlisted shares in a project company are held for a period in excess of 24 months, and short-term capital gains if held for a lesser period.
-Long-term capital gains are taxable at 40% for foreign investors, while short-term capital gains are taxable at 40% for corporates and 30% for other categories.
-This is subject to the benefits of any lower tax rates available under DTAAs.
-Tax may also be applicable on the difference between the sale price and fair market value (if the price is lower).
+From a tax perspective, there are direct and indirect taxes that are applicable.
+The gains accruing or arising to a foreign investor on the sale of foreign investments are regarded as longterm capital gains if unlisted shares in a project company are held for a period in excess of 24 months, and short-term capital gains if held for a lesser period.
+The long-term capital gains earned by the foreign company is taxed at the effective rate of 10.92%, whereas the short-term capital gains would be taxed at the higher rate of 43.68%.
+The purchaser shall have to withhold taxes payable by the foreign seller and deposit it as credit of the Indian Government.
+Taxes applicable on long-term capital gains and short-term capital gains are also subject to the benefits of any lower tax rates available under double taxation avoidance agreements (DTAAs).
+Additionally, as the anti-abuse provisions forming part of the Indian tax laws, tax may also be applicable on the difference between the sale price and fair market value (if the price is lower).